webtoknow/fx-trading-app/Week_02/Exercise/README.md

 **When** I try to filter based on multiple Currency Pairs at a time

-**Then** the system will not allow this action – once a new Ccy Pair value is selected, the previously selected one will get de-selected.
+**Then** the system will not allow this action – once a new Ccy Pair value is selected, the previously selected one will get un-selected.

 ### USER STORY #3 – Transactions Date Filter